bulutdevs/bulutdevs/README.md

 <h1 align="center">Hi, I'm Bulut Müf.</h1>
-<h3 align="center">Backend Developer & AI Explorer | Founder of CRIAI.art</h3>
+<h3 align="center">Product-Oriented Backend Developer</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=bulutdevs&label=Profile%20views&color=0e75b6&style=flat" alt="bulutdevs" /> </p>

 <p align="left"> <a href="https://twitter.com/bulutdevs" target="blank"><img src="https://img.shields.io/twitter/follow/bulutdevs?logo=twitter&style=for-the-badge" alt="bulutdevs" /></a> </p>

-- I am an Prouduct-Orionted (little frontend) Web Backend Developer focused on building scalable and efficient web applications using Node.js, Express, MongoDB, ReactJS, and EJS; I am also interested in exploring artificial intelligence concepts and constantly improving my development processes.
+- I am an Prouduct-Oriented (little frontend) Web Backend Developer focused on building scalable and efficient web applications using Node.js, Express, MongoDB, ReactJS, and EJS; I am also interested in exploring artificial intelligence concepts and constantly improving my development processes.
 Clean code, maintainable architecture, and continuous learning are my priorities.
 Additionally, in a web-based AI project I am developing, I aim to offer an alternative to AI-based image generation services like Krea.ai and Sora, provide higher freemium limits at a more affordable cost, and make advanced pre-trained models accessible to everyone; the backend is entirely my work, built with Node.js, Express, and MongoDB, while the frontend was created entirely with HTML and CSS, with the help of AI and another developer.
 I also used AI-assisted tools during debugging; the name of this project is [CRIAI.art](https://www.criai.art) But this project was closed.

 <h3 align="left">Connect with me:</h3>
 <p align="left">